CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Rider’s weight limit: 130kg (286lb)

-The Superteam wheels are the best budget-friendly carbon wheels available.
-They are a great choice for those who want to try carbon wheels without spending a lot of money.
+The Superteam wheels are the best budget-friendly carbon wheels available, and they are ideal for those looking to try carbon wheels without breaking the bank.
+With a rim profile of 50mm, they suit both flat and hilly terrain, offering UCI-approved and non-UCI-approved options with minor differences.

-Superteam carbon wheels come with a two-year warranty, skewers, brake pads, rim tape, and extra spokes and nipples.
+Superteam carbon wheels come with a two-year warranty, as well as skewers, brake pads, rim tape, extra spokes, and nipples.

 *Not UCI-approved